-Objectives: Psychological disorders with negative effects on the health of the elderly can be the cause of frailty syndrome.
-The present study was conducted with the aim of determining the relationship between anxiety, stress and depression with frailty syndrome in elderly people living in homes in Ardabil city, 2023.
+Objectives Psychological disorders with negative effects on the health of the elderly can be the cause of frailty syndrome.
+The present study aimed to determine the relationship between anxiety, stress, and depression and frailty syndrome in home-dwelling elderly individuals in Ardabil City in 2023.

-Methods & Materials: In this cross-sectional descriptive study, 505 people aged 60 years and older were selected using convenience sampling method.
-The data collection tool included the demographic information form, Freud's vulnerability measure, and the 21-question DASS anxiety, stress, and depression questionnaire.
-The data were analyzed using descriptive statistics including mean, standard deviation and inferential analysis including analysis of variance, independent t-test, correlation test and multiple regression using SPSS 22 statistical software.
+Methods & Materials In this cross-sectional descriptive study, 505 individuals aged 60 years and older were selected using convenience sampling method.
+The data collection tools included the demographic information form, the Fried Frailty Index, and the Depression, Anxiety and Stress Scale - 21 Items (DASS-21).
+Data were analyzed using descriptive statistics, including mean, standard deviation, and inferential statistics, including analysis of variance, independent t-test, correlation coefficients, and multiple regression analysis using SPSS software, version 22.
 A significance level of <0.05 was considered.

-Results: The average age of the participants was 73.46 ± 6.38 years.
-52% were men, 63.3% were married and 61.9% were illiterate.
-44.2% of the elderly were vulnerable and 38.8% were exposed to vulnerability.
-There was a significant relationship between gender, education, marriage, age, employment status, frequency of visits to the emergency room, frequency of hospitalization, and economic status with vulnerability (P<0.05).
-There was a positive and significant correlation between the vulnerability syndrome and depression, anxiety, and stress (P<0.05).
+Results The average age of the participants was 73.46±6.38 years.
+Also, 52% were men, 63.3% were married, and 61.9% were illiterate.
+The results showed that 44.16% of the elderly were frail, 38.82% were at risk of frailty, and 17.02% were not frail.
+There was a significant relationship between gender, education, marital status, age, employment status, frequency of emergency department visits, frequency of hospitalization, and economic status and frailty (P<0.05).
+There was a positive and significant correlation between frailty syndrome and depression, anxiety, and stress (P<0.05).

 Type of Study: